showrav-ansary/Programming-Contest-Data-Structure-and-Algorithm-by-Md.-Mahbubul-Hasan/LightOJ/1311/en.md

 When the trains were d meter way, the drivers realized the abnormal behavior of the strange bird and saw the opposite trains, and both drivers braked hard!
 They were able to stop the collision, but they managed to stop in front of each other leaving no space.
 A thousand lives saved, but the bird couldn't save itself!

 For simplicity, we denote the train (that was behind the bird) as the left train and the other one as the right train.
-The left train had velocity v1 m/s (meter per second) and the right train had velocity v2 m/s and they saw each other when they were d meter away.
-The driver in the left train made a deceleration of a1 m/s2 and the driver in the right train made a deceleration of a2 m/s2.
+The left train had velocity v<sub>1</sub> m/s (meter per second) and the right train had velocity v<sub>2</sub> m/s and they saw each other when they were __d__ meter away.
+The driver in the left train made a deceleration of a<sub>1</sub> m/s<sup>2</sup> and the driver in the right train made a deceleration of a<sub>2</sub> m/s<sup>2</sup>.
 And the trains just avoided the collision.
 That means they just stopped when their distance was 0 meter.
-The bird had a constant velocity of v3 m/s.
+The bird had a constant velocity of v<sub>3</sub> m/s.
 And assume that the bird can turn immediately and can keep its constant velocity.
 When the trains were d meter away, the bird was somewhere between the trains.
 Your task is to find the distance covered by the brave bird (from this moment) in meters before sacrificing its life for the thousand lives.

 ### Input